 The Commission is a member of the E-ZPass Interagency Group ("IAG"), a coalition of toll authorities throughout the United States.
 IAG includes the following agencies: Buffalo and Fort Erie Public Bridge Authority (Peace Bridge); Burlington County Bridge Commission; Central Florida Expressway Authority; Delaware Department of Transportation; Delaware River and Bay Authority; Delaware River Joint Toll Bridge Commission; Delaware River Port Authority; Illinois State Toll Highway Authority; Indiana Toll Road Concession Company; Maine Turnpike Authority; Maryland Transportation Authority; Massachusetts Department of Transportation; Metropolitan Transportation Authority Bridges & Tunnels; New Hampshire Department of Transportation; New Jersey Turnpike Authority; New York State Bridge Authority; New York State Thruway Authority; North Carolina Turnpike Authority; Ohio Turnpike & Infrastructure Commission; Port Authority of New York and New Jersey; Rhode Island Turnpike and Bridge Authority; South Jersey Transportation Authority; Thousand Island Bridge Authority; Virginia Department of Transportation; West Virginia Parkway Authority; Skyway Concession Co.
 LLC; Niagara Falls Bridge Commission; Cline Avenue Bridge (Indiana) and Kentucky Public Transportation Infrastructure Authority.
+The Florida Department of Transportation and Georgia's State Road and Tollway Authority have announced their intent to join IAG.
 IAG's stated mission is "to enable E-ZPass members and affiliated toll operators to provide the public with a seamless, accurate, interoperable electronic method of paying tolls and fees while preserving and enhancing the E-ZPass program."

 New highway construction projects, such as the Mon/Fayette Expressway and Southern Beltway, are being designed and built to be compatible with the E-ZPass system.
 The installation of the E-ZPass system has required the incorporation of innovative technologies into a single toll system that uses hardware and software adaptable to future technologies.
 The Commission has a contract, extending through 2024, with TransCore Company for the design, installation and maintenance of the E-ZPass system software and hardware and the operation of the E-ZPass Customer Service and Violations Processing Centers.
-The E-ZPass system implementation is a major component of the Commission's Capital Plan.
-For a more complete description of the Commission's Capital Plan, see "CAPITAL IMPROVEMENTS - Ten-Year Capital Plan" herein.
+The E-ZPass system implementation is a major component of the Commission's Fiscal Year 2021 Capital Plan.
+For a more complete description of the Commission's Fiscal Year 2021 Capital Plan, see "CAPITAL IMPROVEMENTS - Ten-Year Capital Plan" herein.
 Plans call for enhancements to E-ZPass lane signage and the design of additional Express E-ZPass lanes.